backend-development/backend-development-textbook/source/rails_view_and_controller.md

 The View in the Model-View-Controller pattern is responsible for generating output that will be displayed to the user in various ways.
+This means generating HTML that will later be displayed by a browser, or generating XML or JSON that will be loaded by another program.

+We will focus on HTML for now.
+Views that generate XML or JSON are covered in the chapter on [APIs](apis.html).

-In Ruby on Rails **Embedded Ruby** (ERB) is normally used as the templating languages to define the views.
+In Ruby on Rails **Embedded Ruby** (ERB) is normally used as the templating language for HTML.
 This will be familiar to you if you have used templates in other languages or have used PHP embedded in HTML.

-Both Web Designers and Web Developers might want to edit the files concerning the view.
+Both Web Designers and Web Developers might want to edit the HTML templates.
 (This is one of the points where using git to resolve merge conflicts comes in handy!).

 ### Layouts and Views